 Using the tides to our advantage provides efficient travel towards the sheltered waters of Houston Stewart Channel and the homestead of Rose Harbor.
 From 1905 to 1942 this was a flourishing whaling station.
 Rose Harbor now has a population of four hardy west coast characters.
 Today, this special place offers rustic accommodations and excellent local cuisine for travelers, which we will experience later on our kayak trip.

-Kayaking westward through the channel brings us to one of the highlights of this tour, the village of SGang Gwaay.
-This is a UNESCO World Heritage Site located on Anthony Island.
+Kayaking westward through the channel brings us to one of the highlights of this tour, the village of SGang Gwaay (Anthony Island).
+This is a UNESCO World Heritage Site located on SGang Gwaay.
 This island jewel boasts the largest number of original standing totem poles in the world!
 Guests will have the opportunity to view Stellar Sea Lions and seals that haul out on the many islets surrounding the island.

 We paddle out into open ocean just a short distance but the vast coastline usually sends tingles through even the seasoned visitor, and the underlying Pacific Ocean sets the rhythm for the day.